Early to College

 - You must be a high school student in your junior or senior year.

-If a student has not taken either test we can review an application based on PSSA scores.
-Students are reviewed individually by the Early to College Coordinator in the admissions office.
+If a student has not taken either test, we can review an application based on PSSA scores.
+Students are reviewed individually by the Early to College coordinator in the Office of Admission.
 Students who have graduated are not eligible to take part in the Early to College program.

 Applying to the Program

-Interested high school students should contact BOTH their high school counselor and the Penn State Mont Alto Office of Admission at 717-749-6130, or firstname.lastname@example.org for an Early to College application packet.
+Interested high school students should contact BOTH their high school counselor and the Penn State Mont Alto Office of Admission at 717-749-6130 or email@example.com.
+Download an Early to College application packet.
 Complete credentials to support the application process include the following:

 - a current, official high school transcript